Release Date: December 10, 2010

 The awards were presented on behalf of Provost Satish Tripathi by Lucinda Finley, vice provost for faculty affairs and professor, UB Law School.
 The event was hosted by David Engel, SUNY Distinguished Service Professor in the UB Law School and chair of CISP.
 Stephen C. Dunnett, vice provost for international education, served as master of ceremonies.

 A distinctive feature of UB’s governance of international education, CISP is a consultative body composed of ex-officio members from the Office of the Vice Provost for International Education and faculty members from disciplines involved in international activities at the university.
 It serves as the primary advisory body to the provost on international education and reviews, supervises and develops plans for university-wide international initiatives.
-For original story, visit the UB Reporter.

 The UB School of Management is recognized for its emphasis on real-world learning, community and economic impact, and the global perspective of its faculty, students and alumni.
 The school has been ranked by Bloomberg Businessweek, the Financial Times, Forbes, U.S. News & World Report and The Wall Street Journal for the quality of its programs and the return on investment it provides its graduates.
 For more information about the UB School of Management, visit mgt.buffalo.edu.